 The Python C API

-The foundation for wrapping Python objects in C/C++ is the Python/C API.
-This standard set of functions and interfaces exposed by the Python interpreter allows other code to interact with Python objects.
-It is what Python itself is built on top of.
+The fundamental concept for encapsulating Python objects in C/C++ is the Python/C API.
+This established collection of functions and interfaces provided by the Python interpreter enables external code to communicate with Python objects.
+It serves as the foundation on which Python is constructed.

 Some key capabilities offered by the Python/C API include: